lucjankonopka/web_scrapping/README.md

 Output file in form dataset as .csv file [*dataset_berlin_restaurants.csv*](https://github.com/lucjankonopka/web_scrapping/blob/main/dataset_berlin_restaurants.csv).

-The new created dataset can be used to further analysis.
+The new created dataset was used to further analysis.

+## Visualisation

+The gattered data was used to create an [*interactive map of restaurants in Berlin*](https://public.tableau.com/app/profile/lucjan.konopka/viz/RestaurantsinBerlin/RestaurantsinBerlin) in Tableau Public.